 possibly Haig & Chippendale (fl.
 1779 - 1796)

-Stourhead; given to the National Trust along with the house, its grounds, and the rest of the contents by Sir Henry Hugh Arthur Hoare, 6th Bt.
-(1865 – 1947) in 1946
+Possibly made for Sir Richard Colt Hoare for his house 10 Royal Terrace, in the Adelphi in 1784.
+Given to the National Trust along with Stourhead House, its grounds, and the rest of the contents by Sir Henry Hugh Arthur Hoare, 6th Bt (1865 – 1947) in 1946.

 Makers and roles

 possibly Haig & Chippendale (fl.
 1779 - 1796), cabinet maker and designer

 Dodd & Wood 2011, Dudley Dodd & Lucy Wood, 'The Weeping Women commode and other Orphaned Furniture by the Chippendales at Stourhead', in Furniture History XLVII (2011) Gilbert, 1978: Christopher Gilbert.
 The life and work of Thomas Chippendale.
 London: Studio Vista: Christie’s, 1978., pp. 235, 267 Beard and Gilbert, 1986: Geoffrey Beard and Christopher Gilbert (ed), Dictionary of English Furniture Makers 1660-1840, 1986, pg.169 Goodison, 2017: Judith Goodison, The Life and Work of Thomas Chippendale Junior, PWP London & New York 2017 Goodison, 2005: Judith Goodison.
 “Thomas Chippendale the younger at Stourhead.”
 Furniture History 31 (2005): pp.57-116, pp. 57-116